microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Open dashboard images](media/dashboard-images1.png)

-41. **Pin** all images from report to the 'Engagement Accelerators Dashboard'.
+41. **Pin** all images from above report to the 'Engagement Accelerators Dashboard' in the same way you pinned the report visuals.

 42. **Go back** to the Dashboard.